Research

 At JSM 2025 in Nashville

 I love working on statistical problems that have direct links to applied problems.
-In my dissertation work, I work on methods in Small Area Estimation that are relied upon to allocate billions of dollars for the largest government programs in the US.
+My dissertation research is focused on small area estimation that are relied upon to make key policy decisions in the US and beyond.

 Some of my interests include: